armurox/logredactor/README.md

 ```
 The essence boils down to adding the RedactingFilter to your logging config, and to the filters section of the associated handlers to which you want to apply the redaction.

-## Patch Notes (v0.0.1-beta1):
+## Release Notes - v0.0.1:

+### Improvements
 - Added ability to redact by key, not just by regex for extra field.
+- Added support to redact by key for positional arguments.
 - Optimized checks that identified elements of the logger object to apply the redaction rule to.
-- Fixed bugs that mutated variables in place when redacting data (specific to dictionaries and lists).
 - Added support for tuples to be provided as arguments to the logger.
-- Added support for logger message arguments to be amone the redacted elements.
+- Added support for logger message arguments to be among the redacted elements.
 - Added support for python 3.8+ (3.8 - 3.12).

-- Added support to redact by key for positional arguments.
+## Bug fixes:
+- Fixed bugs that mutated variables in place when redacting data (specific to dictionaries, lists and tuples).
+- The added support for tuples is technically a bug fix, as it was meant to be present in the original release.

+## Note:
+Logging Redactor started as a fork of [logredactor](https://pypi.org/project/logredactor/).
+However, due to the bugs present in the original (specifically the data mutations), it was not quite usable in production.
+This, along with the fact that the original package is no longer maintained lead to the creation of Logging Redactor.